jc782/jc782.github.io/_posts/2020-11-11-Flutter-Running-Game.markdown

 ### Progress - Week 3 & 4
 Testing on my phone now; makes things much smoother.
 'Audio Pong' is implemented and is a mind bender.
 I'm unconvinced my brain can handle this.
 My implementation is 90% there & therefore has another 90% to go.
 I will fix a few bugs then decide whether to publish.
 It has been fun to learn a new language / skill nonetheless.

+### Project on pause
+Over the break I didn't make any progress on this, but I have decided that the full audiopong is too hard and am going to attempt a more flappy-bird esque game.
+Where I have gotten to so far is a success on the basis that I have a functioning app on my phone written by myself.